LAST UPDATED: MAY 27, 2020 AT 8:15AM PT

 We will update our health and wellness screening policies and procedures to reflect the current best practices recommended by public health authorities.
 We constantly monitor information from the World Health Organization (WHO) and Center for Disease Control (CDC).

 As the virus spreads within the United States, we retain the right change criteria for admission to the program.
 All county health departments have advised that we restrict travelers for 14 days after leaving an affected area.
 This list may change at any time and may include areas within the United States.
-Any students who become ineligible to join the program will receive a full refund.
+Any students who become ineligible to join the program will receive a refund.

 Outbreak Response Plan